SteveMcArthur/tutor-interventions/src/about.md

 subTitle: Rachael's Welcome
 embedImg: "/img/rachael-avatar.jpg"
 ---
-Welcome to Tutor Interventions in Kent.
-I’m Rachael Dyer and I set up Tutor Interventions to provide tutoring services for pupils in and around the Canterbury, East Kent area.
+Welcome to Tutor Interventions in Leicester.
+I’m Rachael Dyer and I set up Tutor Interventions to provide tutoring services for pupils in and around the Leicester area.

 I have over 20 years experience teaching children with varying levels of Special Needs, including, but not limited to: